kelomo2502/3-Tier-Architecture-EC2-RDS-EFS-WordPressSite-on-AWS/README.md

 EFS file system creation (Proper creaton of an EFS file system)

-- Search for the EFS servcie from the services search bar
+- Search for the EFS servcie from the services search bar in your AWS console
 - Click on create file system
 - Choose the VPC where the webserver is located, this ensures that our EFS resides in thesame network
 - Choose the availability zones where the web server is located to reduce latency